The realization space of an unstable coalgebra: Resolution model categories

 \begin{definition} An object in $c\mc{M}$ is called {\it \mc{G}-cofree} if it is codegeneracy cofree on a sequence $(G_i)_{i\ge 0}$ of fibrant \mc{G}-injective objects.
 A map $f: X^\bu \to Y^\bu$ is called {\it\mc{G}-cofree} if it is a codegeneracy cofree map, as defined in Definition \ref{def:codeg-cofree}, where $F^\bu$ is a \mc{G}-cofree object. \end{definition}

-The class of \mc{G}-cofree maps is stable under pullbacks.
-An object $X^\bu$ is \mc{G}-cofree if and only if the map $X^\bu\to\ast$ is \mc{G}-cofree.
-Therefore, \mc{G}-cofree objects are stable under products.
+The class of \mc{G}-cofree maps is stable under pullbacks and \mc{G}-cofree objects are stable under products.
+Note that an object $X^\bu$ is \mc{G}-cofree if and only if the map $X^\bu\to\ast$ is \mc{G}-cofree.
 The following proposition explains the analogy to relative cell complexes.

 \begin{proposition} A map $f\co X^\bullet\to Y^\bullet$ in $c\mc{M}$ is \mc{G}-cofree on $(G_s)_{s\ge 0}$ if and only if, for all $s\ge 0$, there are pullback diagrams in $c\mc{M}$ \diagr{ \cosk_s(f) \ar[r]\ar[d]_{\gamma_{s-1}(f)} & \hom(\Delta^s,cG_s) \ar[d]^{i_s^*} \\ \cosk_{s-1}(f) \ar[r] & \hom(\partial\Delta^s,cG_s),} where $i_s\co\partial\Delta^s\to\Delta^s$ is the canonical inclusion. \end{proposition}